What is Ontario doing to improve our drug programs?

 - Promoting the proper use of medications.

-- Investing in health system drug research such as the Drug Innovation Fund
+- Investing in health system drug research.

 - Strengthening the transparency and accountability of Ontario’s public drug system.